Tornadoes of 2021: November 6 (Canada)

 An EF0 tornado moved through parts of Vancouver, British Columbia; an area where tornadoes are extremely rare.
 The tornado struck part of the University of British Columbia campus and a nearby neighborhood, downing power lines, trees, and tree branches.
 Roads were blocked by debris, vehicles were damaged by falling trees, and power outages occurred.

-November 13
+November 13 (United States)

 During the afternoon of November 13, an intense line of thunderstorms and cold front moved through the New York City metropolitan area and into Connecticut, Rhode Island, and Massachusetts, producing widespread wind damage, damaging hail, and several tornadoes on Long Island and across Connecticut and Rhode Island, which marked the first Long Island tornado in November in history.
 Considerable damage occurred with a high-end EF1 tornado in Suffolk County, New York, where numerous homes and businesses were damaged in Shirley and several airplanes were flipped or moved at Brookhaven Airport A total of eleven tornadoes were confirmed, five of which struck Suffolk County.
 Damage from the line of storms amounted to nearly $2.9 million in damage, with $900,000 being in the EF1 tornado that struck Suffolk County.